 Bryan has been working with the differently-abled his entire life, sighting his aunt as a major inspiration to give back to a world that has blessed him in so many ways.
-Coming to work at Open Hearts six years ago was like coming home.
-You can find him as the resident Jester, filling the days with smiles and laughter.
+Coming to work at Open Hearts eight years ago was like coming home.
+You can find him as the resident jester, filling the days with smiles and laughter.

 Candy BellCandy Bell is an Asheville native with over 20 years of experience in the field of IDD/MH.
 She got her start at Black Mountain Center, and from there, has worked at group homes and workshops throughout Buncombe County.
 She spent almost eight years providing Alternative Family Living services before coming to Open Hearts Art Center.

 Candy finds her experience working with the artists and staff at Open Hearts to be exceptionally rewarding and enriching.
 She is very excited to be a part of the team, and she looks forward to sharing her love of music with the artists.
 Music has been a huge part of her life, and her favorite thing is to spend a quiet evening at home with her husband, dogs, and cats, listening to music and reading.

 Devin GibbsDevin has worked with people who are differently-abled for 6 years.
 She began volunteering with the